This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Run by Fullers and a licensed establishment since the 17th century, Charles II is said to have carried on his illicit encounter with Nell Gwyn here and the poet James Thompson wrote ‘Rule Britannia’ whilst at The Dove.

-Although a wonderful pub, the only downside with the popularity is that it can be quite difficult to get a table in The Dove at busy times, so plan to rock up early or practice your table diving skills in advance.
+Although a wonderful Hammersmith pub by the river, the only downside with the popularity is that we often found it quite difficult to get a table in The Dove at busy times, so plan to rock up early or practice your table diving skills in advance.

 2. Brook Green Hotel